 - Process improvement: For example, if candidates are doing well in phone screening then failing the first interview, you may need a more stringent phone screening process to weed out the weaker applicants.
 Or maybe you’re not seeing a correlation between online test results and the best candidates—and in this case, you might be able to drop that program and save some money.

-- Diversity analysis: While no one should be judged on race and gender, more businesses are focusing on ensuring they are reaching out to a diverse hiring pool.
+- Diversity analysis: While no one should be judged by race or gender, more businesses are focusing on ensuring they are reaching out to a diverse hiring pool.
 An applicant tracker can help you determine if you are reaching a wide range of demographics.